 You will find fixed blade fillet knives made from wood, composite, rubber and a variety of plastics.
 Your decision should be made by feel and cost.
 If you clean a lot of fish you can opt for a more expensive hardened steel blade which will hold its sharp edge longer.
 Sooner or later all blades will need to be sharpened before usage.

+This buck fillet knife has hardened steel and holds its edge well.
+Highly recommended.
 Pick one up and get started!
-Sharpen before each fillet session, clean and dry your knife before storage and you knife will work and last you a long time.
+Sharpen as needed, clean and dry your knife before storage and you knife will work and last you a long time.

 Sometimes a 110 volt outlet is hard to find and having a battery powered knife handy is a big help.
 Here is great branded 12 volt knife that can be used boat side when faced with that situation.
 Keeping a fillet board on your boat will let you fillet your fish under virtually any circumstance.
 This Berkley kit can be plugged into a 12 volt outlet, clipped to a 12 volt battery or even plugged into a 110 outlet with its 12 volt converter.

 How often should you sharpen your knife edges?
 That depends on just how often you use your knives, how many bones you have cut through, and the surfaces you have cleaned your fish.
-Once a year you should consider doing a more thorough job using an electric sharpener, but before each fillet session you should pass the edge over a fine surfaced manual sharpener.
+Once a year you should consider doing a more thorough job using an electric sharpener, but if during your fillet session you notice any hesitancy of the knife passing through your fish, you should pass the edge over a fine surfaced manual sharpener.